Monpa people: Lifestyle and dress

 The traditional dress of the Monpa is based on the Tibetan chuba.
 Both men and women wear headwear made of yak hair, with long tassels.
 The women tend to wear a warm jacket and a sleeveless chemise that reaches down to the calves, tying the chemise round the waist with a long and narrow piece of cloth.
 Ornaments are made of silver, corals and turquoise.
 Sometimes a person wears a cap with a single peacock feather in a felt hats.

-Due to the cold climate of the Himalayas, the Monpa, like most of the other ethnic groups in the region, construct their houses of stone and wood with plank floors, often accompanied with beautifully carved doors and window frames.
+Due to the temperate climate of the eastern Himalayas, the Monpa, like most of the other ethnic groups in the region, construct their houses of stone and wood with plank floors, often accompanied with beautifully carved doors and window frames.
 The roof is made with bamboo matting, keeping their house warm during the winter season.
 Sitting platforms and hearths in the living rooms are also found in their houses.